-As a Map Viewer, I wish to see the capacity of each link.
+As a Map Viewer, I wish to see the nominal available bandwidth of each Link.

+L-8: Link Activity Metrics

+As a Map Viewer, I wish to be able to access relevant metrics regarding recent and/or current activity over a given Link, along with its extended information.
+Activity is a term that includes usage and incidents.

+Schema Notes: Linking to external data sources for activity metrics is the only feasible option at this time.
+An alternative implementation could overlay metrics on top of the map data, without any explicit linkage in the map data source, by keying on element IDs.

-Link Type
+L-9: Link Type

-As a Map Viewer, I wish to distinguish between each type of link.
-Types could include circuits, logical compound links, undersea cables, satellite links, etc.
+As a Map Viewer, I wish to distinguish between classes of Links, or filter to a subset of classes.
+This “class” could be a type, interest, or property.
+For example, show circuits vs. logical compound Links in different colours.
+For another, filter to only terrestrial links or submarine cables or satellite links, etc. For another, filter to Links owned/operated by a RAN (sub-NRE network) within my NREN.

+Schema Notes: Suggest arbitrary multi-tagging ability — it covers these examples and is extensible for undefined future uses.

+L-10: Link Waypoints

+As a map source data provider (usually on behalf of an NREN or RREN), I wish to be able to define a custom compound line for each link, consisting of segments between intermediate waypoints.
+This is to allow increased disambiguation, a geographically-accurate path for the link, or an intentionally non-geographically-accurate logical layout.

+Not currently under consideration for the first editions of the schema and reference visualisations.

+Visualisation Options

+V-1: Dynamic and Zoomable

+As a Map Viewer of electronic map visualisations, I wish to be able to zoom and move the focus of the display, and interact with it for clarity or additional information.

+Schema Notes: Geolocation data provided must be sufficiently precise to support zooming, but sufficiently imprecise to mitigate security risks.

-NREN/Region Filter
+V-2: NREN/Region Filter

-As a Map Viewer, I wish to filter the map view to show only Nodes and links associated with a single NREN, or a single region.
+As a Map Viewer, I wish to filter the map view to show only Nodes and links associated with a single NREN, or a single region, or a single sub-region.

+Schema Notes: Suggest arbitrary multi-region tagging ability, thus supporting any definition of “region”.

-Inter-NREN Filter
+V-3: Inter-NREN Filter

 As a Map Viewer, when the above NREN filter is engaged so that only a single NREN’s Nodes and links is being shown, I wish to filter the map view to show only Nodes and links that do not cross to other NRENs.
 Alternatively, distinguishing those types of links from intra-NREN links is acceptable.

-Infinite Scroll
+V-4: Infinite Scroll

-As a Map Viewer, I wish to scroll freely east or west indefinitely, looping around the map as required.
+As a Map Viewer, I wish to scroll indefinitely, looping around the map as required.

-Activity Metrics

-As a Map Viewer, I wish to see a graph of recent activity over a given link along with its extended information, and potentially also the most current activity level at all times.
-Activity is a term that includes usage and incidents.

-Node Type Filter

-As a Map Viewer, I wish to filter/highlight the list of Nodes shown to a single type/interest.
-For example, filter to Internet Exchanges / R&E Network Open Exchanges / eduroam.
-For another example, highlight research centres supporting astronomy.
-For another example, simply highlight all connected institutions, ignoring links.

-Link Type Filter

-As a Map Viewer, I wish to filter/highlight the list of Links shown to a single category.
-Categories are flexibly defined.
-For example, I wish to see only undersea links.
-For another example, I wish to see only links owned/operated by a RAN (sub-NREN network) within my NREN.
+Visualisation Notes: This could be an east-west sliding window loop, or a pseudospherical 3D rendering.

-Default Centring
+V-5: Default Centring

 As a map visualisation administrator, I wish to configure where the map is centred by default, and also the default zoom level.

-Link Waypoints

-As a map source data provider (usually on behalf of an NREN or RREN), I wish to be able to define a custom compound line for each link, consisting of segments between intermediate waypoints.
-This is to allow increased disambiguation, a geographically-accurate path for the link, or an intentionally non-geographically-accurate logical layout.
+Schema Notes: Consider a field to mark the desired “centre” of each defined/referenced region.

-Logos/Branding
+V-6: Logos/Branding

 As an NREN administrator, I wish to be able to provide relevant branding elements, e.g. logos, for map elements.

+Schema Notes: Consider embedding (SVG, base64) and/or linking to an external resource.

-Language
+V-7: Language